noahehall/theBookOfNoah/0current/proxy/haproxy.md

 ### security

-- maxconn: maximum per-process number of concurrent connections; always set in both _global_ and _defaults_ section
+- maxconn: maximum per-process number of concurrent connections; always set in both global and defaults section
   - Proxies will stop accepting connections when this limit is reached
-  - in _global_ at the process level
+  - in global at the process level
-  - in _defaults_ at the _backend_ or _frontend_ level
+  - in defaults at the backend or frontend level
-    - in which they share the total max connections set at the _global_ level
+    - in which they share the total max connections set at the global level
   - protect against running out of memory
   - when set on frontends:
     - development: set equal to global maxxconn
     - loadbalancing: roughly spread the global maxxconn evenly between servers so they get a fair share of connections
 - stick-table: used for rate limiting
-- rate_abuse:
+- rateabuse:
 - ssl-default-bind-ciphers: ssl & tls ciphers every bind directive will use by default
   - HAProxy will select the first one listed that the client also supports, unless the prefer-client-ciphers option is enabled
 - ssl-default-bind-options: configures SSL/TLS options such as ssl-min-ver to disable support for older protocols
-- prefer-client-cipher: will use client ciphers over the ones specified in _ssl-default-bind-ciphers_
+- prefer-client-cipher: will use client ciphers over the ones specified in ssl-default-bind-ciphers
 - timeout: when a timeout expires haproxy closes the connection;
   - reduces the risk of deadlocked processes tying up connections
   - in `mode tcp`: server & client timeout should be identical; haproxy doesnt know who is speaking